 Anzac Day observance focuses on dawn services at war memorials in both countries and featuring the The Last Post performed on the bugle.

 The name 'ANZAC Cove' was officially recognised by the Turkish government on Anzac Day in 1985.
 Many people now travel to Gallipoli each year to to be present at the commemorative service at ANZAC Cove on April 25.
+A ballot to attend Anzac Day commemorations at Gallipoli in 2015 was recently held and people who applied have been notified of the outcome of their application.

 The ANZAC spirit of mateship, courage and sacrifice is a very important aspect of Australian national identity.
 Many refer to it as the spirit of the ANZACS.